 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using ampicillin, atazanavir (Reyataz®), clarithromycin (Biaxin®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), ketoconazole (Nizoral®), tacrolimus (Prograf®), or voriconazole (Vfend®).
-Tell your doctor if you are also using diazepam (Valium®), digoxin (Lanoxin®), disulfiram (Antabuse®), phenytoin (Dilantin®), an iron supplement, or a blood thinner (such as warfarin, Coumadin®).
+- Tell your doctor if you are also using ampicillin (Unasyn®), atazanavir (Reyataz®), clarithromycin (Biaxin®), clopidogrel (Plavix®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), ketoconazole (Nizoral®), nelfinavir (Viracept®), saquinavir (Fortovase®, Invirase®), tacrolimus (Prograf®), or voriconazole (Vfend®).
+Tell your doctor if you are also using cilostazol (Pletal®), diazepam (Valium®), digoxin (Lanoxin®), disulfiram (Antabuse®), phenytoin (Dilantin®), rifampin (Rifadin®, Rimactane®), St John's wort, iron supplements, or a blood thinner (such as warfarin or Coumadin®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, or bone problems (such as osteoporosis).
-Tell your doctor if you also have trouble breathing, nausea or vomiting, stomach pain, or unexplained weight loss.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, osteoporosis, seizures, or a history of low magnesium levels in your blood.
+Ask a doctor if you should use this medicine if you also have nausea, vomiting, stomach pain, unexplained weight loss, or trouble breathing.

-- Before using this medicine, tell your doctor if you have had heartburn for longer than 3 months.
-Make sure your doctor knows if you have trouble swallowing food, if you are vomiting blood, or have blood in your stools.
+- Before you use this medicine, tell your doctor if you have had heartburn longer than 3 months.
+Tell your doctor if you have trouble swallowing food, are vomiting blood, or have blood in your stools.
 These may be signs of a more serious stomach condition.

 - If your symptoms do not improve or if they get worse, call your doctor.